jeknov/jeknov/README.md

 ## Hi there 👋
-I'm Jekaterina Novikova, the AI/NLP researcher.
+I'm Jekaterina Novikova, the AI Scientist.
 I am studying computational models of natural language.
 My research interests include natural language generation and evaluation, ML for health, and trustworthy AI.

 ## 🧐 Research
 - 🤨 I’m currently working on improving trustworthiness and reliability of LLMs.